notionparallax/wp2frontEnd/home.md

 layout: default
 ---

 <p class="fully-activated hide">You're all done with setting up.
+We'll send you an edition at the beginning of next month.
 If you need to change anything then look in the menu.</p>

 <section id="getting_started">